 Since preterm birth and growth disturbances are the major complications in multiple pregnancies, frequent obstetric visits and close monitoring of the pregnancy are required.
 This means that you may need more prenatal tests (like ultrasounds) to check on your growing twin babies during pregnancy.

 Our EuroCARE fertility specialists recommend that you have cervical examinations every week or two early in pregnancy to determine if the cervix is thinning or opening prematurely.
 If an exam or ultrasound shows that the cervix is beginning to become larger prematurely, a cerclage (suture placed in the cervix) may prevent or delay preterm birth.
-Tocolytic agents (medications that slow or stop premature labor) have been shown to stop premature delivery more effectively than preventive cerclages.
+Some medications have been shown to stop premature delivery more effectively than preventive cerclages.

 Foetal growth will be assessed every 3 to 4 weeks during the second half of pregnancy using ultrasound.
 If you’ve had pregnancy complications in the past — or if you have health conditions that might put you at risk for pregnancy complications — your doctor may refer you to a maternal-foetal medicine (MFM) specialist.
 This is a doctor who specialises in managing high-risk pregnancies.